baharsener/baharsener.github.io/index.md

 ## About
-I am a doctoral candidate specializing in cognitive development.
-I am particularly interested in how humans use tools like language and mental representations to support the ability to think about abstract concepts.
-I have a passion for exploring how language interacts with thought, and how our cultural experiences may influence the development of various cognitive processes.
+I am a postdoctoral researcher specializing in cognitive development.
+I am particularly interested in how humans use tools like language and mental representations to support the ability to think about abstract concepts, and exploring how computational modeling can provide insights into cognitive processes such as memory and visual perception in humans.
 I work with infants, children, and adults and employ a diverse range of research methods, primarily using eye-tracking and behavioral paradigms.

-Currently, I am an experimental psychology PhD candidate at the University of Washington, advised by [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
+Currently, I am continuing my research at the University of Washington, with [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
 In my free time, I like to practice guitar, lift weights, watch a lot of movies, and try new cooking techniques!

 ## Research
-My graduate work explores how spatial and abstract thinking abilities emerge in early childhood through two lines of research:
+My ongoing work explores how spatial and abstract thinking abilities emerge in early childhood through two lines of research:
 1) How does developing spatial representations of abstract concepts contribute to the development of our ability to reason about them?
 2) How do diverse cultural and linguistic environments contribute to variability in the development of spatial thinking?

 **Current Projects**